eclipse-tractusx/managed-identity-wallet/README.md

 With the following steps you can explore the API

-1. Start Postman and add the environment and the collection from ./dev-assets/
+1. Start Postman and add the environment `custodian-local.postman_environment` and the collection `Custodian Sample.postman_collection` from ./dev-assets/
     1. In the added environment make sure that the client_id and client_secret are the same as in your `dev.env` configuration.

     1. Issue Status-List Credential by sending a POST request to `/api/credentials/revocations/statusListCredentialRefresh`.
 This step is temporary until the update to Ktor 2.x

+1. The two Postman collections `Cx_Base_Wallet_Acapy.postman_collection` and `Managed_Wallets_Acapy.postman_collection` are additional for debugging purposes. these collections include direct calls to the admin API of the Catena-X AcaPy instance and the Multi-tenancy AcaPy instance.

+1. The Postman collection `Test-Acapy-SelfManagedWallet-Or-ExternalWallet.postman_collection` sends requests to the external AcaPy instance that simulate an external wallet or self managed wallet.

 1. :tada: **Second milestone reached: Your own wallet!**

 Now you have achieved the following:

 * set up the development environment to run it from source
-* created your own wallet and published your DID to the ledger
+* initialized the catena-x wallet and its revocation list
 * you can retrieve the list of wallets in Postman via the *Get wallets from Managed Identity Wallets*

 ## Setup Summary